-- Industries are projected to grow at a rate of over 10% at both the 3-digit and 4-digit industry levels. - Industries have a high Location Quotient. - Industries are projected to offer the greatest number of job openings due to growth and replacement need. - ♣ Industry represents a significant share of regional employment. - ♣ Industry is an emerging industry. - Local wisdom identified a local need based on regional economic conditions.
+- Industries have a high Location Quotient. - ♣ Industries are projected to offer the greatest number of job openings due to growth and replacement need. - ♣ Industry represents a significant share of regional employment. - ♣ Industry is an emerging industry. - Local wisdom identified a local need based on regional economic conditions.